sintefenergy/shop-documentation/book/examples/best_profit/best_profit.md

 Starttime and endtime are given as the number of **hours** from the start of the optimization horizon, regardless of the time resolution of SHOP.
 To define the operating point for each hour, the **ref_prod** attribute must be set on each generator.
 If a generator has a production schedule, it will be fixed to that production in the BP-curve as well.

 The results are accessible both in the API and written to one XML-file per plant.

-+++

-## Examples

-The following examples are available for the BP-functionality.

-- <a href="https://shop.sintef.energy/documentation/examples/basic-best-profit-example/" target="_parent">Basic best profit example</a>